Diabetic Podiatrist in Birmingham, AL

 If you have diabetes, your general practitioner may suggest that you see a diabetic podiatrist.
 Do not assume this means they will immediately provide a referral or suggest a suitable foot specialist for you.
 Given that your feet are crucial to mobility, take this task on yourself; be proactive and waste no time finding a diabetic podiatrist.

-Foot Specialists of Birmingham is an experienced diabetic podiatrist clinic based in Birmingham, AL and Alabaster, AL that can answer your questions and concerns about treating conditions like diabetic wounds and damaged nerve endings in feet.
+Foot Specialists of Birmingham is an experienced diabetic podiatrist clinic based in Birmingham, AL that can answer your questions and concerns about treating conditions like diabetic wounds and damaged nerve endings in feet.
 You can count on Dr. Linde for honest diagnosis and prognosis, and safe, reliable treatments.
 Never put the onus of care on an unqualified professional, online resource, or personal intuition.

 Have questions about treatment options?
 Dr. Linde handles a range of questions about diabetic foot care, like: